 Certified Forensic Security Responder (CFSR) Certification

-The CFSR certification illustrates that an investigator is a skilled incident responder.
-It acknowledges professionals who have mastered the necessary skills to prepare for cyber-attacks, perform attack detection, validate and prioritize alerts and contain cyber incidents.
-In addition, it demonstrates the professional’s ability to conduct root cause analysis, manage a cyber breach remediation process, and evaluate lesson learned.
+he Certified Forensic Security Responder (CFSR) certification illustrates that an investigator is a skilled incident responder.
+It acknowledges professionals who have mastered the necessary skills to prepare for cyber attacks, perform attack detection, validate and prioritize alerts, and contain cyber incidents.
+In addition, it demonstrates the professional's ability to conduct root-cause analysis, manage a cyber breach remediation process, and evaluate lesson learned.

 CFSR requirements and process

 Candidates for the CFSR are required to attend the OpenText Incident Investigation and Host Intrusion Methodology and Investigation courses or have 12 months experience in the field of incident investigations.

 Download and complete the application and send it to the Certification Coordinator:

 1055 East Colorado Boulevard, Suite 400

 Step 3: Register for test

 Once the application has been received and approved, you will be contacted by the Certification Coordinator for the test payment, which can be paid by credit card, check, or purchase order.
 The testing fee is $500.00 USD.
 The OpenText Learning Subscriptions do not include the price of the exam fee.